John Talbot, 16th Earl of Shrewsbury: Biography

 John is remembered as "Good Earl John" for his charity, having supported local schools and churches, and financed the construction of new Catholic chapels around the Midlands.
 Among the buildings he helped finance is St Chad's Cathedral in Birmingham.
 Adjacent to Alton Castle, John had a new church constructed alongside a "replica of a medieval hospital, a guildhall and presbytery"; this was again to the designs of Augustus Pugin.
 The Earl's friend, Ambrose Lisle March Phillipps De Lisle, convinced him to construct a monastery: this idea developed into the hospital complex that was built, as John felt it "could do more good for the community" than a monastery.
 The "hospital" served as a "humanitarian almshouse", providing for the poor and elderly of the parish.
 The buildings also provided lodgings for poor and elderly priests, with an attached library and dining room.
 The church, dedicated to St. John the Baptist, was also used as a school for local poor children.

 John died on 9 November 1852, aged 61.
 His funeral was held in the Chapel of St Peter, Alton Towers, on 14 December 1852.
 John and his wife are buried in St. John the Baptist Roman Catholic Church, the church John built adjacent to Alton Castle.

 Family

-John married Maria Theresa Talbot (died 8 June 1856), daughter of William Talbot of Castle Talbot, County Wexford, Ireland.
+John married Maria Theresa Talbot, daughter of William Talbot of Castle Talbot, County Wexford, Ireland.
 They had three children: